SahilBhosale0808/sahil-cliapps/README.md

-# sahil-cliapps
+# CLI QUIZ APP
-CLI APPS (Quiz),This is quiz game made by me .
-To test How much do you know me
+It is a CLI based quiz game made by me for Neogcamp This will test How much You know me
+# Technologies Used
+* NODEJS
+* Chalk library